Keyfactor/digicert-certcentral-caplugin/readme_source.md

 In order to enroll for certificates the Keyfactor Command server must trust the trust chain.
 Once you create your Root and/or Subordinate CA, make sure to import the certificate chain into the AnyGateway and Command Server certificate store

-## Compatibility
-The DigiCert AnyCA plugin is compatible with the Keyfactor AnyCA Gateway REST 24.2 and later

 ## Installation
 1. Download latest successful build from [GitHub Releases](../../releases/latest)